guardian/play-googleauth/README.md

   libraryDependencies += "com.gu.play-googleauth" %% "play-v28" % "[maven version number]"
   ```

-We no longer support Play 2.6 or Scala 2.12, and support for Play 2.7 will be dropped soon.
+We no longer support Play 2.7 or Scala 2.12.

 Note that from version **0.7.7** onwards, `play-googleauth` recommends the
 use of the [`play-secret-rotation`](https://github.com/guardian/play-secret-rotation)